DSoliz/functional-typescript-notes/README.md

 ## Running the code
 while running the code for the notes is not too interesting here is how you would do it.

-you may need to add console logs to the execution of some functions to see results or better yet attach a debugger
+you may need to add console logs to the execution of some functions to see results or attach a debugger

 ```
 npm install

 npm run part1
 ```

+Note: Running in interactive mode is not working for some reason